tipishev/python_debugging_workshop/README.md

 * recap [Pdb documentation](https://docs.python.org/3/library/pdb.html)
 * show examples of using debugger commands

-I tried to make this workshop a bit differently: on top of the three points above we will look at different Python debuggers and ways to invoke them depending on the context: whether you develop locally, or run code in a remote shell.
+I tried to make this workshop a bit differently: on top of the three points above we will look at different Python debuggers and ways to invoke them depending on the context: whether you develop locally or run code in a remote shell.
 I will also share pragmatic tips from my day-to-day.

 ### Print Considered Harmful